 - Coffee at 9:30 am with David in the Guild Room.

 - 10:30 Service with David preaching and bestowal of Spirituality and Justice award.

 - Social Hour following the service until 1:00pm with David.

 The Spirituality and Justice award is given to a person whose deep spirituality is expressed in work for social justice.
-The Award was first given in 1998 to Bishop Barbara C. Harris and was awarded over the years to Bishop Desmond Tutu, Marian Wright Edelman, Dr. Peter Farmer, and Byron Rushing.
+The Award was first given in 1998 to Bishop Barbara C. Harris and was awarded over the years to Bishop Desmond Tutu, Marian Wright Edelman, Dr. Paul Farmer, and Byron Rushing.